 While online marketplaces such as eBay also increased their share of the week’s online retail landscape.

-Stand first - Amazon traffic up 3% YoY over UK Black Friday and Cyber Week, as eBay enjoyed early week activity
+Amazon traffic up 3% YoY over UK Black Friday and Cyber Week, as eBay enjoyed early week activity

 Despite a 3% drop in total retail visits on Black Friday 2018, online marketplaces showed strong growth and increased their share of the total industry, according to a report by consumer insights expert Hitwise.